Welcome to our Ask Beautyeditor column, where our experts answer your hair, skin and makeup questions. To request skincare advice:

 2. Try a BHA

 Beta-hydroxy acids (BHAs) such as salicylic acid are extremely helpful at clearing up blackheads and acne.
-Unlike alpha-hydroxy acids (AHAs), which are water-soluble, BHAs are able to dissolve oil deep in the pore.
+Unlike alpha-hydroxy acids (AHAs), which are water-soluble, BHAs are oil-soluble and able to penetrate more deeply to clean pores.

 The best ones to try are either Paula's Choice Skin Perfecting 2% BHA Liquid: